ashishguptaiitb/koreaidocs-linkinator/README.md

 # Linkinator for docs

-[Linkinator](https://github.com/JustinBeckwith/linkinator/blob/main/README.md) is a command line link checker.
+[Linkinator](https://github.com/JustinBeckwith/linkinator/blob/main/README.md) is a command-line link checker.
 We use it to periodically check the link health of entire entire doc site on [docs.kore.ai](https://docs.kore.ai).

 ## How to install

-Use the npm command in a PowerShell.
+Use the npm command in PowerShell.

 `npm install linkinator`